-Interest expense increased 402.9% for the three months ended June 30, 2005 compared to the corresponding period in the prior fiscal year.
-The increase in the current period was primarily due to additional interest expense incurred related to the \$5.0 million term debt entered into by the Iteris Subsidiary on May 28, 2004 (which was assumed by us in October 2004), interest expense related to the \$10.1 million convertible debentures issued by us on May 19, 2004, the amortization of debt discounts associated with the issuance of the convertible debentures and related warrants, and increased borrowings on our line of credit.
+Interest expense decreased 23.8% for the three month period ended September 30, 2005 compared to the corresponding period in the prior fiscal year as a result of a lower level of bank borrowings in the current year.
+Interest expense increased 31.5% for the six months ended September 30, 2005 compared to the corresponding period in the prior fiscal year.
+This increase was largely due to additional interest expense incurred related to the \$5.0 million term debt entered into by the Iteris Subsidiary on May 28, 2004 (which we assumed in October 2004), interest expense related to the \$10.1 million convertible debentures issued by us on May 19, 2004, and the amortization of debt discounts and deferred financing costs associated with the issuance of the convertible debentures and related warrants.